multiwirth/aptx-HD-magisk/README.md

-# APTX for Android Oreo and newer on legacy armv7
+# APTX for Android Oreo up to Android 10 on legacy armv7

 **Only for armv7 devices**
 Tested on LineageOS 15.1, 16, 17.1

-**For arm64 please use another module since this is missing libs for lib64 and vendor**
+**For arm64 please use another module since this is missing libs for lib64 and vendor (only up to Pie)**

 ## Requirements
-- Android 8 or newer
+- Android 8 and up
 - armv7 architecture (do not flash on arm64)
-- Only tested on LineageOS based ROMs
+- Only tested on LineageOS based ROMs (should work on any other AOSP based rom)

 ## Compatibility
 This module was tested on following devices: